10 Vitamins (and Supplements) that Should Always Be Taken with Food

 Here’s how to spot the silent signs that you may have a vitamin deficiency.

 There are two main forms of calcium—calcium carbonate and calcium citrate—and whether food is necessary depends on which type you’re taking, says Michael Roizen, MD, chief wellness officer at the Cleveland Clinic and medical advisory board member for vitamin company Persona.
 Calcium citrate doesn’t require food, but the stomach acid produced when you eat helps the body absorb calcium citrate, says Dr. Roizen, who generally recommends calcium citrate.
 It’s also worth noting that supplements often contain both calcium and fat-soluble vitamin D (which helps absorb the mineral); those should be taken with food too.
 No matter which form you take, you’re best off taking no more than 600 milligrams of calcium at a time, says Dr. Roizen, author of What to Eat When; the body can’t absorb much more than that at a time, so any extra would be a waste.
 And save any high-calcium snacks for later on, when your body is ready to absorb more.

 Taking calcium supplements to build stronger bones?
-Find out 40 more ways to reduce your risk for osteoporosis.
+Find out more osteoporosis risk factors you can control.

 Even though there’s no conclusive evidence that echinacea can stop a cold, it’s one of the most popular herbal supplements on the market.
-Mount Sinai recommends never taking echinacea on an empty stomach, so be sure to eat before taking echinacea.
+Mount Sinai recommends never taking echinacea on an empty stomach, so be sure to eat beforehand.

 Iron (if your tummy is sensitive)